p0ete/Image-Segmentation-With-Trimap/README.md

 > python -W ignore demo_end_to_end.py

-4. Find the foreground image in the Data/foreground/ directory.
+4. Find the foreground images in the Data/foreground/ directory.